MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/partition-gpu.md

 Consider the following caveats when using the GPU-P feature:

 - For best performance, we recommend that you create a homogeneous configuration across all the servers in your cluster.
 This includes installing the same make and model of the GPU and configuring the same partition size across the servers in the cluster.
-    - Azure Stack HCI doesn't support mixing GPUs from different vendors in the same cluster.
+    - We don't support mixing GPUs from different vendors in the same cluster.
 This is because they have different driver and licensing requirements and can lead to unintended consequences.
-    - Azure Stack HCI doesn't support using different GPU models from different product family from the same vendor in your cluster.
+    - We don't support using different GPU models from different product family from the same vendor in your cluster.
+    - We don't support cluster configuration with servers that have a mix of DDA-supported and partitionable GPUs.
+All the servers in your cluster should have GPUs set up either for DDA or partitioning, but not both.
-- You cannot assign a physical GPU as both DDA or partitionable GPU.
+- You cannot assign a physical GPU as both Discrete Device Assignment (DDA) or partitionable GPU.
 It can either be assigned as DDA or as partitionable GPU, but not both.
 - You cannot assign multiple partitions to a single VM.
 - Azure Stack HCI auto-assigns the partition to the VMs.
 You can't chose specific partition for a specific VM.
 -